-As CBB became more prominent over the years, I moved to Blue Host as my hosting provider.
+As CBB became more prominent, I moved to Blue Host as my hosting provider.

 I suggest BigScoots because they have surpassed all expectations of a hosting company for me.

-Becoming self-hosted was scary for me because I didn’t have the help I did with WordPress.
+Becoming self-hosted was scary because I didn’t have the help I did with WordPress.

 Now I have Sara, from Moonsteam Design who is so busy some days it’s hard to find her.
 Yes, she’s that good.